Encantadia (2005 TV series)

 Encantadia is a 2005 Philippine television drama fantasy series broadcast by GMA Network.
 The series is the first installment of the Encantadia franchise.
 Directed by Mark A. Reyes, it stars Sunshine Dizon, Iza Calzado, Karylle, Diana Zubiri, Dingdong Dantes and Jennylyn Mercado.
 It premiered on May 2, 2005 on the network's Telebabad line up.
 The series concluded on December 9, 2005 with a total of 160 episodes.
-It was replaced by Etheria: Ang Ikalimang Kaharian ng Encantadia in its timeslot.

 The series is streaming online on YouTube.
+The sequel, Etheria: Ang Ikalimang Kaharian ng Encantadia aired in 2005.

 Premise

 In the land of Encantadia, the Sang'gre sisters Alena, Danaya, Amihan and Pirena are designated guardians of four kingdoms within Encantadia.
 Trusted by the four gems that will keel the peace in the entire land.
 The ambition of Pirena will destroy this peace.
 It is one against three, it is sister against sisters.